 Register to get access to free programming courses with interactive exercises

-In the last lesson, we plugged in the parallel() function that's built into the Gulp package, which allowed us to combine several functions into one single task.
+In the last lesson, we plugged in the parallel() function built into the Gulp package, which allowed us to combine several functions into one task:

 const { parallel } = require('gulp');